gringer/presentation-notes/docs/firework-plot.md

       awk '{print $2,$3,$4,$5}' | sort | \
       uniq > data/Nb_ONTCFED_65bpTrim_t1_contigLinksDir.txt

 A bit of preprocessing is needed in R. The contig names will be appended with `_S` or `_E`, depending on which end of the contig is linked, which changes depending on whether it is a `+` or `-` connection, and whether the contig appears on the left-hand side or the right-hand side.
+Canu will occasionally produce conjugate duplicates, where there is a duplication of a link between two contigs in the reverse direction.
+This is worked around by alphanumerically ordering the from and to fields of each row.

 Complex contig joins are identified by looking for duplicates.
 Finally, start and end contig fragments are linked to ensure that they appear in the same contig cluster.

     library(igraph);
     links.df <-